TL;DR

 Note: Features are subject to the specific policy chosen and can change.
 This table is for illustrative purposes.

-With so many variables—waiting periods, underwriting types, fast-track features, and hospital lists—choosing the right PMI policy can be overwhelming.
-This is where an independent, expert broker adds immense value.
+With so many variables—waiting periods, underwriting types, seek faster access to eligible features, and hospital lists—choosing the right PMI policy can be overwhelming.
+This is where a regulated, expert broker adds immense value.

 - Understanding the Fine Print: We understand the nuances of each insurer's policy wording, especially concerning moratoriums and the claims process.
 We can explain exactly how each policy would treat a potential condition.